The Basics

 What counts as an elective?

 Any course that does not fulfill a specific degree requirement will be counted in a degree audit as an elective.
-In order to complete a degree at UT, you need to complete a minimum of 120 credit hours and fulfill all other degree requirements.
+To complete a degree at UT, you need to complete a minimum of 120 credit hours and fulfill all other degree requirements.
 Most students will need to complete elective hours in order to reach the 120 credit hour minimum, and these hours can be fulfilled with non-science courses.
-Some electives may be required to be upper-division; refer to your audit or the Undergraduate Catalog (make sure you are looking at the correct degree tab!) for your degree to see if this applies to you.
+Some electives may be required to be upper-division; refer to your audit and contact your academic advisor to see if this applies to you.

 What’s an upper-division elective?